 The vision for Pretty Corner Woods (and all other NNDC woodland sites) is to provide a high quality and inspiring visitor experience and a rich biodiversity of wildlife in a sustainable woodland setting, and the site is managed in a way which seeks to ensure that it appeals to as many different user groups as possible, including local residents and holidaying visitors, within the scope of its offer.
 The Countryside service does not exist to make a profit (although making the service as sustainable as possible is critical) and therefore creating opportunities and a setting which appeals to visitors is the most important thing.
-We are currently seeking innovative ways by which we are able to monitor site use to be able to gauge visitor numbers, and will be introducing more awareness raising activities and strategies, akin to our other sites, in order to try to increase both awareness and footfall on site.
+Last year we spoke about investigating innovative ways to be able to gauge visitor numbers, which we have now been able to introduce, additionally to this we will be introducing more awareness raising activities and strategies, akin to our other sites, in order to try to increase both awareness and footfall on site.
 We are aware that many locals appear adverse to change and therefore any developments or changes will need to be handled sensitively.